Nexuist/Pythabot/readme.md

 Oh how far we've come.

 This was my very first major software project, started around March 2012.
-I had just turned 13, and had gotten addicted to Internet Relay Chat.
+I had just turned 13, and got addicted to Internet Relay Chat.
 So, naturally, I wrote software for it.

 In this project I learned about networking: TCP/IP, sockets, protocols, etc. It was actually a very good learning experience.